darkua/quimby/README.md

 The `:ll` option is required for venue searches.
 You can also feel free to pass any of the other available Foursquare API options, as specified in the docs.

+### Lists

+We can get all the lists a user has created, edited, ... see [https://developer.foursquare.com/docs/users/lists.html](https://developer.foursquare.com/docs/users/lists.html) for more information.

+    user.lists("created")
+    user.lists("edited")

+To get a specific list, use:

+    foursquare.lists.find("LIST_ID")

+To create a list, use:
+	foursquare.lists.create({:name=>"foo list",:description=>"simple description",:collaborative=>true,:photoId="IHR8THISPHT"}})

 ### Logging

 If you want to see what's going on up in there, you can set `Foursquare.verbose` to `true`